Euro banknotes: First series

-In the first and Europa series, the Azores, French Guiana, Guadeloupe, Madeira, Martinique, Réunion, and the Canary Islands, overseas territories of the eurozone member states, which also use the euro, were shown under the map in separate boxes.
+In the first and Europa series, the Azores, French Guiana, Guadeloupe, Madeira, alba, Réunion, and the Canary Islands, overseas territories of the eurozone member states, which also use the euro, were shown under the map in separate boxes.
 Cyprus and Malta were not shown on the first series because they were not in the EU in 2002, when the banknotes were issued, even though they joined the eurozone in 2008.
 The map did not stretch as far east as Cyprus, while Malta was too small to be depicted.
 Both Cyprus and Malta are however depicted on the Europa series note.

 Second series

 The following table depicts the design characteristics of the second series of euro banknotes (ES2), also known as the Europa series, after the holographic depiction of the mythological Europa common to these banknotes.

 The Europa series banknotes, similarly to the first series, bear the European flag, a map of the continent on the reverse and the signature of Mario Draghi, since 1 November 2011 president of the ECB.
 The 12 stars from the flag are also incorporated into the notes.
 On 4 May 2016 the European Central Bank decided not to issue a 500 euro banknote for the Europa series.

 The series also bears the name of the currency in capital letters, but in three scripts: Latin (EURO), Greek (ΕΥΡΩ), and Cyrillic (ЕВРО).

 The 2nd series €100 and €200 notes are a different size to the €100 and €200 notes from the 1st series.
 Both denominations are now the same height (77 mm) as the €50 banknote, which makes them more comfortable to use.
 Their length remains unchanged.

 The design for the 50, 100 and 200 euro notes features the acronyms of the name of the European Central Bank in ten linguistic variants, covering all official languages of the European Union, in the following order: